Subsections of CrowdStrike Cloud Security

 - EKSProtection: Enable CrowdStrike EKS Protection to automatically deploy Falcon Sensor against EKS Clusters.
 Allowed values include

-.
+true or false.
 Default is false

 - FalconCID: Your CrowdStrike Falcon CID with checksum. (eg. ********************************-ab)